AdityaCoppisetti/Kindle-hackclub/hardware_journal.md

 here is how it looks like from the inside and outside , dont worry i will be printing them in the same colour

+okay so now let me make the new mockups